Free Wholesale Price Calculator

 What Is a Wholesale Price Calculator?

 A wholesale price calculator helps you determine the ideal price to charge when selling products in bulk to retailers, distributors, or other businesses.
 It takes your unit manufacturing or purchase cost, adds overhead expenses like shipping and storage, then applies your target markup percentage.
 The result is a wholesale price that covers all your costs while delivering a healthy profit margin.
 For ecommerce sellers managing multiple channels — Shopee, Lazada, Amazon, or Shopify — getting wholesale pricing right is essential for maintaining margins across B2B and B2C sales.
+Without a clear wholesale price, you risk either underpricing (and losing money on every unit) or overpricing (and losing B2B customers to competitors).

 How Do You Calculate Wholesale Price?